coolwanglu/PDCurses.js/README.md

 - Get your self familiar with emscripten, curses and SDL
 - Prepare the dependencies
+- Set up path of emscripten in `build.sh`
 - Run `build.sh`
 - Trail, error, google